ButinVladimir/cyberiada/ROADMAP.md

 Each faction HQ has physical and virtual bank accounts so they can be robbed in specific missions.

-Faction specific equipment, boosters and blueprints can be achieved by doing certain missions or by participating in turf war.
+Faction specific equipment, boosters and augmentations can be achieved by doing certain actions or by participating in turf war.

 Player can control faction HQ by performing certain missions, allowing moving money from their accounts.